seneyu/free-genai-bootcamp-2025/opea-comps/Readme.md

 Q: Will the model be downloaded in the container?
 Does that mean the ML model will be deleted when the container stops running?

 A: The model will download into the container and vanish when the container stop running.
 We need to mount a local drive and there is probably more work to be done.

+Q: For the LLM service which can perform text-generation, it suggests it will only work with TGI/vLLM and all we have to do is have it running.
+Does TGI and vLLM have a standarized API or is there code to detect which one is running?
+Do we really have to use Xeon or Gaudi processor?

+A: vLLM, TGI (Text Generation Inference), and Ollama all offer APIs with OpenAI compatibility, so in theory they should be interchangable.